atharva-malik/deal-or-no-deal/README.md

 pip install -r .\requirements.txt
 ```

-## Execution
+## Execution for CLI version
-To run the script, navigate to the directory of installation in terminal and type:
+To run the script, navigate to the directory of installation.
+From there, got to CODE FOR CLI, open it in terminal and type:
 ```sh
 py -3 main.py
 ```